enley-es/django-outlook-email-backend/README.md

 ### Outlook api email backend for Django

 ## First steps
 Retrieve the client id, client secret and tenant id from the Azure portal.
-Follow this steps:https://learn.microsoft.com/en-us/industry/retail/intelligent-recommendations/quickstart-endpoint
+Follow this documentation: https://learn.microsoft.com/en-us/azure/api-management/authentication-authorization-overview
 Add the Mail.send permision to the app in the Azure portal.

 ## Requirements